27 wonderful ways to stay warm this winter. Wow!

-In fact, there are a load of ways to beat the chill around here.
+In fact, there are lots of ways to beat the chill around here.

 Some heat-seeking suggestions from locals who know: